gakowalski/atom-php-alternative-style/README.md

 ![Gaze plots for underscore and camel-case naming styles](images/eyetracking.jpg)

 Now, think about variables in PHP.
-They all have dollar sign prefix.
+They all have dollar sign prefix as their [sigil](https://en.wikipedia.org/wiki/Sigil_(computer_programming).
 I do not have a proof and I haven't done any eye-tracking experiments, but I suspect that those dollar signs increase mental parsing times because they do look like a letter `S` and you have to make some additional effort so separate them from proper variable names. *However*, dollar signs help both interpreter and the programmer to quickly find variables in the source code.
 Do not underestimate this.
 This single symbol might be better than syntax colouring.

 I do propose some alternative syntax styling which helps with visually separating dollars from variable names while keeping them visible to ease finding variables in the code.